jdevuyst/dependable-data-structures/README.md

 Available operations: `findMin`, `merge`, `insert`, `deleteMin`

-## PhysicistsQueue
+## Queue

-`PhysicistsQueue` is a functional queue data struture.
+The type `Queue` is a functional queue data struture.
 It consist of a 'front list' `f` and a 'reverse list' `r` that together represent the logical list `f ++ reverse r`.
 Moreover, for reasons of efficiency, it is an invariant that `r` is never larger than `f`.

 Available operations: `head`, `snoc_`, `snoc`, `tail_`, `tail`